 Successful completion of this course will be measured by engaged class participation, project and performance assessments, as well as the application of music theory to performance practice.

-This course can be counted in fulfillment of the state mandated five (5) credits of the Visual and Performing Arts, or in partial fulfillment of the twenty-five (25) credits of electives required for graduation.
+This course can be counted in fulfillment of the state mandated five (5) credits of the Visual and Performing Arts, and/or in partial fulfillment of the 130 total credits required for graduation.